alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 Our starting point is that the value of the work performed by a professional is augmented by the tools they use.
-A farmer that has to pick potatoes one by one will be 10 times more productive when they use a potato collector, and again 10 times more when done with a tractor.
+A farmer that has to pick potatoes one by one will be 10 times more productive when they use a potato collector, and again 10 times more when collection is done with a tractor.
 The value of their work goes up accordingly.

 This is, simply put, why the industrial revolution raised the living standards of people.